-The same rules apply for customers waiting to pay at the register.
-While they’ll be done shopping with you for the day, you want to make this last part of their experience as stress-free as possible so that they’ll come back soon.
+The same rules apply to customers waiting to pay at the register.
+While they’ll be done shopping with you for the day, you want to make this last part of their experience as stress free as possible so that they’ll come back soon.

 Hits Made Easy

 Calm, recognizable acoustic hits with a human touch

 Vocal-rich, laid back pop and R&B songs with a familiar sound